-Of course, we all know Dairy Queen.
+Of course, the world knows Dairy Queen.
 But there were other soft-serve brands, some still around.
 The best known dairy runner ups?

-- Tastee-Freeze: Two men, Leo Moranz and inventor and Harry Axene, created the chain in 1950.
-Today the chain is part of Galardi Group Franchise & Leasing.
+- Tastee-Freeze: Leo Moranz and inventor and Harry Axene created the chain in 1950.
+Today it’s part of Galardi Group Franchise & Leasing.
 Its history includes Carroll’s, which was part of Tastee-Freeze.
 As franchises go, its an interesting one, and inexpensive.
 While they don’t have a big advertising budget, they do have a history that is compelling and a menu that’s got a strong tradition.
 According to their website, their initial franchise fee is $20,000 and their franchise service fee is 5 percent of net sales, as well as 3 percent advertising.
-Franchise information is at www.tastee-freez.com.
+Franchise information is at tastee-freez.com.

 - Twistee Treat.
 A soft serve chain started by Robert G. Skiller of Fort Myers, Florida.
 There are still a large number of the buildings around, including an abandoned one in Sarasota.
 If you click on their website, the company is now known as Twistees.
 History and photos are here.